nhn/tui.rolling/README.md

 ### Via Contents Delivery Network (CDN)
-TOAST UI Component: Rolling is available over a CDN.
+The TOAST UI Component: Rolling is available over a CDN.

 - You can use cdn as below.